So You Think You Can Forage?

-As you begin your trek, there are some terrain and environmental-related indicators that could help you in your hunt for mushrooms.
-Many species can be found under certain types of trees, as they have a symbiotic relationship with that specific tree.
-For example, king bolete mushrooms are often found near fir and spruce trees.
 Conversely, some fungi are saprotrophic, meaning they feed off of decaying organic matter and potentially act as a parasite to their host.
 As an example, oyster mushrooms are commonly found on or near dying or dead alder trees in Washington State.
-Having an idea of what mushrooms you’d like to search for can be helpful because you can do some planning based on specific types of terrain and trees.

 Be on the Lookout: Four Easily Identifiable Washington State Edibles!

 Chicken-of-the-woods is an easy to spot, recognizable fungi that is often found in large clusters or “shelves” on living and dead trees.
 They are orange and yellow in color, and bright coloring indicates the fruiting body is ready for harvest, as it tends to become pale with age.
 What’s interesting about this fungi is that it actually tastes like chicken!
 Many have found they can use chicken-of-the woods in many recipes that call for chicken.

 Also known as “lawyer’s wig” or “inky cap” mushrooms, these fungi are quite common and a desirable edible.
 Where I live, they make their appearance in late September to early October, with the first big rain.
 The stalks are smooth and the white caps burst from the ground with a cylindrical, torpedo-like shape.
 Eventually, the surface of the caps will become flakey, making the caps look “shaggy.”
 Harvest them quickly because if you let them develop for too long, the caps will flatten out, grow black and inky around the edges and eventually disintegrate.

 Chanterelles can be found in shady areas under conifer trees, growing out of the soil.
 In Washington, they have a symbiotic relationship with Douglas fir, spruce, and hemlock.
 They have an orange coloring with ridges on the underside that are referred to as “false gills.”
 When cut open, the flesh inside of the stalk is solid, with white coloring.

 Beware of the toxic look-alike, the jack-o-lantern mushroom (Omphalotus illudens, omphalotus olearius, omphalotus olivascens), which grows in clusters on wood.
 It won’t kill you, but it will cause some gastrointestinal distress.
 As long as you positively identify your mushrooms using reliable sources and confirm all of the characteristics, you’ll avoid imposters!

 Lion’s Mane is a term often used colloquially to describe any variety of fungi within the hericium genus.
 More specifically, there are also coral/comb tooth and bear’s head tooth (H. coralloides and H. americanum, respectively) mushrooms.
 All three are white in color until they begin to age and will become a bit yellow or brown.
 They are typically found in low lying areas on dead logs, which is where I found this coral tooth mushroom.
 Not only are these edible, but they’re also valued for their medicinal properties related to brain health and are actually sold in capsule or powder form in many health food stores.

 A Few Things to Remember

 Never consume any mushrooms without first positively identifying them.
 Don’t harvest soggy or slimy mushrooms or mushrooms filled with insects.
 It’s always best to harvest from an area where you can observe both young and aged specimens to assist with identity confirmation.

 If you come across a large group of mushrooms don’t harvest all of them.
 Keep in mind there are many other foragers out there to share with!

-Don’t clean your mushrooms with water—this will cause them to deteriorate more quickly.
+This will cause them to deteriorate more quickly.
 Use a brush, cloth, or knife and gently clean or scrape them off.

 Don’t become discouraged.
 Just think of it this way: you’re going on a walk in the woods, which is a gift to enjoy in itself — any mushrooms you harvest are a bonus!